kendru/learn-cljs/content/section-5/lesson-30-capstone-5-notes.md

       3 [1]}}}
 ```

-1. Each entity is stored in a map indexed by its id for easy retrieval.
+1. Each entity is stored in a map indexed by its ID for easy retrieval.
 2. References are stored in a separate map for each direction (`note -> tags` and `tag -> notes`) for easy lookup.

-The astute reader may see that this code does not completely live up to the promise of avoiding duplication, since each reference is effectively stored twice.
-In practice, however, this duplication is not a problem, and adding/removing tags from notes is still a simple operation.
+You may see that this code does not completely live up to the promise of avoiding duplication.
+Each reference is effectively stored twice - once for the `:by-note-id` collection and another time for the `:by-tag-id` collection.
+In practice, however, this duplication can be handled in a localized manner so that adding/removing tags from notes is still a simple operation.

+To re-shape this data, we need to create several indexes that will enable the following operations to be performed efficiently:

+1. Look up any note or tag by ID
+2. Given any note, look up its corresponding tags.
-To re-shape this data, we need to create several indexes.
-The purpose of these indexes is to quickly look up any note or tag, and given any note, look up its corresponding tags (as well as the reverse tag to notes lookup).
-In the case of tags and notes, we simply want to form a map where the id is associated with the resource that has that id.
-Since each id is unique, there will only be one resource for any given id.
-The `group-by` function gives us almost what we want but not _quite_:
+3. Given any tag, look up its corresponding notes.

+In the case of the tag and note resources, we need a map from ID to resource.
+Since each ID is unique, there will only be one resource for any given ID.
+ClojureScript's `group-by` function is almost what we want... but not _quite_:

 ```clojure
 cljs.user=> (def items [{:id 1 :title "foo"}